 The Pearl Project Institute for Innovation in STEM Literacy is a non-profit 501(c)3 organization designed to create a direct pipeline of STEM literate youth ready for the global workforce, especially girls.
-We organize and carry out a number of comprehensive STEM programs in Reston, VA, for students of all ages and skill levels.
+We organize and support STEM Learning for educators, parents, community STEM advocates and students of all ages and skill levels.

 Committed to building a pipeline of top tier STEM (science, technology, engineering, mathematics) talent ready for the global workforce, The Pearl Project Institute for Innovation in STEM Literacy provides products and summer STEM education programs designed to empower educators and community leaders with the “know how” to deliver critical thinking and problem solving modules.

 STEM jobs are projected to grow at a fast pace relative to other occupations.
 STEM workers help drive our innovation and competitiveness by generating new ideas and new companies.
 As a result, workers need the critical thinking and technical skills that come with STEM training.
 According to the U.S. Department of Commerce/ Office of the Chief Economist in the 2017 STEM Jobs Update, “STEM workforce has an outsized impact on a nation’s competitiveness, economic growth, and overall standard of living.
 STEM workers drive innovation (as measured by patents), and they have the flexible skills needed for the modern economy.
 At a time when firms across the economy cite difficulty matching skilled workers to job openings, the ability of STEM workers to adapt to new circumstances and processes makes them highly sought after.”
 In order to help keep up with the demand for skilled STEM workers, it’s important to provide growing students with the STEM educational workshops and education they need to gain an early interest in STEM fields.

 Increasing Women in STEM